-Reformed Functional Skills will be introduced in 2019 - http://www.et-foundation.co.uk/research/maths-and-english-functional-skills-reform-programme/
+The skills have many names, one of which is Functional Skills.
+These will be reformed and introduced in 2019 - http://www.et-foundation.co.uk/research/maths-and-english-functional-skills-reform-programme/

 Terms have changed over the years and they might be different depending whether you teach in England, Scotland, Wales, NI or elsewhere.
 For example: Basic Skills, Skills for Life, Core Skills, Key Skills, Essential Skills and Functional Skills.